Differential/docs/CLIENT-GUIDE.md

 Sometimes ideas are too vague or too large in scope for us to set project price.
 In this case, we have options:

-* We can (and often do) work in monthly employee units and work against a top priorities list
+* We can (and often do) work in phases using blocks of hours working against a top priorities list
 * We can choose a subset of the full feature list

 ### How much does software cost?